benpollarduk/BP.AdventureFramework/README.md

 # Introduction
-.NET 4.6.1 implementation of a framework for building text based adventures.
+.NET Standard 2.0 implementation of a framework for building text based adventures.
 This was originally developed in 2011 but has had some quality of life updates.

 ![image](https://user-images.githubusercontent.com/129943363/230678655-a1c76828-997c-4bce-913e-70fc83889029.png)